achen27/-MKS22X-FinalProject/README.md

 ### Date: 05/22/19
 Amanda:

-       Started writing the swap code
+       Started writing the swap code.

 Kevin:

-       Added a Check Function that sets pop to true and fixed some broken code and merge errors ✔️
+       Added a Check Function that sets pop to true and fixed some broken code and merge errors. ✔️

 Details: Swap code uses the current swap code that works on the board.
 We implemented it so that it would also work just by clicking on the board.
 Check function is fully implemented.
 It would just check the board to see if any orb should be poped.